kcq/poc-strongswan-vault-psk-loader/README.md

 * Version Data (field key value): `name` -> `psk.name.one` , `value` -> `psk.value.one`

 Add another PSK using the helper script (`vault_add_psk_two.command`).

+## Notes

+* Need a recent version of StrongSwan because the ability to load PSKs was not a part of the original version of the Vici interface/plugin.
+* The PSK discovery process is pretty basic.
+A real Vault secret notification implementation is not in scope.